nuclearace/CytubeBot/README.md

 You can make it persistant with `screen node index.js`.
 To have it restart should it crash make run.sh executable and do `[screen] sh run.sh`

+Note: If you plan on using the bot with Windows, you'll have to do more work installing node.js and npm, since some of the dependencies require compiling C and C++ code.

 Config
 ------
 - `cytubeServer` - URL of the server.
 Ex "cytu.be"